 You've probably experienced the benefits of great teamwork firsthand: effortless communication, selfless collaboration, a finished product that actually feels finished.
 If the upsides of a closely knit team are so clear, why is it sometimes so difficult to get everyone on the same page?

-Getting your team to work together is more critical than ever -- according to Salesforce, 86% of workers and executives find their workplace failures stem from a lack of collaboration.
+Getting your team to work together is more critical than ever -- according to Salesforce, 86 percent of workers and executives find their workplace failures stem from a lack of collaboration.
 Despite this, more powerful technology and increasingly specialized roles can isolate people on the job.

 As a leader, I'm only ever as effective as my team.
 Moving my business forward is impossible without having my team behind me, and I find that a high level of trust and respect leads to a happier and more productive company in the end.